Penuche,

 Below

-are different recipes of this caramel-flavored base candy.
+are different recipes to try for this brown sugar-flavored candy.
 Some have

-nuts and some are smoothly plain.
+nuts and some are smooth and plain.
 There is even a recipe for an "Easy

 The sources for each recipe are listed below so that you may read more